alex-hh/eDICE/README.md

 ## Software requirements

+The eDICE models were trained on computers operating on Ubuntu 16.04 and Ubuntu 22.04.

 eDICE was developed using python 3.9.
 We recommend setting up a suitable environment using [Anaconda](https://www.anaconda.com/).
 The environment can be created as follows